What We Believe

 We believe that, in His current building of the Church, He deals with Israel as individuals to bring them to Christ and that He will deal more fully with the Jewish people as a nation to fulfill the literal promises to Israel regarding its land and spiritual life.

 We believe in the pre-tribulational return of Christ, an event which can occur at any moment, and that at that moment the dead in Christ shall be raised in glorified bodies, and the living in Christ shall be given glorified bodies without tasting death, and all shall be caught up to meet the Lord in the air before the seven years of the Tribulation.

 We believe that the Tribulation, which follows the Rapture of the Church, will be culminated by the revelation of Christ in power and great glory to sit upon the throne of David and to establish the millennial kingdom.

 Signs and Gifts

-We believe that some gifts of the Holy Spirit such as speaking in languages and miraculous healing were given to be used as signs to authenticate the message of the first century church; that the sign gifts were concluded with the completion of the canon of Scripture; that speaking in languages was never the common or necessary sign of the baptism nor of the filling of the Spirit; that in accordance with the sovereign will of God, healing is available through the prayer of believers.
+Some gifts of the Holy Spirit such as speaking in languages and miraculous healing were given to be used as signs to authenticate the message of the first century church; that the sign gifts were concluded with the completion of the canon of Scripture; that speaking in languages was never the common or necessary sign of the baptism nor of the filling of the Spirit; that in accordance with the sovereign will of God, healing is available through the prayer of believers.

-We believe that other non-sign gifts were given to the church and that through the exercise of these gifts in the church, believers who learn to apply the truth of Scripture to their lives will mature spiritually.
+Other non-sign gifts were given to the church and that through the exercise of these gifts in the church, believers who learn to apply the truth of Scripture to their lives will mature spiritually.
 We further believe that ecstatic experiences do not contribute to one’s spiritual maturity and would promote disunity among this particular Body of believers.